Alexander MacFarlane (astronomer): Legacy

 After his death, MacFarlane's observatory in Kingston was eventually converted by the British colonial authorities in Jamaica into the Surrey County jail after the county was established in 1758.
 His will and testament was written on 23 August 1755 and entered into the legal record on 9 September.
 As he never married, the majority of MacFarlane's estate was left in the will to his two brothers, Walter and William, including the sugar plantations "Serge Island", "Biscany", "Bog Pen", "Glen Goff", "Lennox Castle" and "Windsor".
 MacFarlane also gave varying amounts of money to his relatives in Great Britain and appointed the peer John Arbuthnot, 5th Viscount of Arbuthnott as the chief executor of the will.
 The will also stated that the following items would be donated to the University of Glasgow:

 all my mathematickal instruments: a foor foot Moor alarch[sic] made of brass, a five foot meridian transit, a five foot astronomical sector, a small clock and an instrument of foour foot equal altitude and likewise object, and other globes for three telescopes and three micrometers, also some variation needles and some other small things.

 The equipment was transported from Jamaica to Scotland on board the British merchantman Casar, and the university took possession of them on 29 October 1756.
-As they had been damaged during the voyage due to being thrown around in hold of Casar, university officials contracted the Scottish mechanical engineer James Watt to repair the equipment, paying him £5 for his services; Watt had studied in London, and upon his return to Glasgow, served as an instrument maker to the university.
+As they had been damaged during the voyage due to being thrown around in hold of Casar, university officials contracted the Scottish mechanical engineer James Watt to repair the equipment, paying him £5 for his services; Watt had studied in London, and upon his return to Glasgow served as an instrument maker for the university.
 In the next year, the university established an observatory using MacFarlane's instruments, with university professors and local magistrates laying the foundation stone on 17 August 1757.
 Named Macfarlane Observatory in his honour, it was the first such observatory of its type in Britain.

 In the 21st century, MacFarlane's ownership of slaves has come under greater scrutiny.
 The University of Glasgow published a report titled "Slavery, Abolition and The University of Glasgow" in 2018, which had been created by the university's "History of Slavery Steering Committee" as part of a "programme of education and reparative justice."
 In the report, which detailed Glasgow University's relationship with slavery, race and abolitionism, the academics Stephen Mullen and Simon Newman noted that MacFarlane's bequest, which they described as "very significant", "helped facilitate the founding of the Regius Professor of Astronomy in 1760".
 In 2019, the University of Glasgow announced that it would raise and spend £20m as slavery reparations, the first UK institution to do so.